Brexit in the balance: Johnson warns parliament ahead of crunch votes

 “The bill will have to be pulled,” Johnson said when asked what he would do if parliament defeated him.
 “We will have to go forward to a general election.”

-The prime minister would need to win a vote to trigger an early election because one is not scheduled until 2022.
+Johnson needs parliament’s support to trigger an early election because one is not scheduled until 2022.
+A source in the opposition Labour Party said it will back an election only if a delay to Brexit is agreed first, to ensure that Britain does not leave the EU without a deal before the vote.

-Defeat in either of Tuesday’s votes in parliament would scupper Johnson’s plans to leave the EU on Oct.
-31. He would have to decide whether to abide by a law that demands he accept any Brexit delay offered by the EU or somehow leave without a deal.
+Defeat in either of Tuesday’s votes in parliament would appear to scupper Johnson’s plans to leave the EU with an agreement on Oct.
+31. If the EU offers a delay, he is obliged to by law to accept it, although government ministers have still not ruled out somehow leaving with no deal on that date.

-Victory, an imperfect indicator of support for Johnson’s deal, would give opponents in parliament another chance to ambush the government with amendments that could wreck Johnson’s plans by demanding a much closer post-Brexit relationship with the EU.
+Even if Johnson wins both votes on Tuesday, his opponents in parliament could have another chance to ambush the government with amendments that could wreck his plans by demanding a much closer post-Brexit relationship with the EU.

 The pound was flat at $1.2946 in London trading.
 Foreign exchange markets now price in Britain either leaving with a deal or delaying Brexit, or possibly both.